 - Carefully move the ramekins to a baking dish

 - Place the baking dish with ramekins into the preheated oven

 - Carefully add boiling water to the baking dish

-- Baking takes about 30 minutes, or until an instant-read thermometer registers 170°F (If you don’t have an instant-read thermometer, gently tap one of the ramekins.
+- Baking takes about 30 minutes, or until an instant-read thermometer (paid link) registers 170°F (If you don’t have an instant-read thermometer, gently tap one of the ramekins.
 The custard should be stiff around the edges, but just a little jiggly in the center.)